bolotnikov/gamedevland/docs/tower-defense.md

     }
 }
 ```
 This method also takes as a parameter the enemy object that the tower is firing at.
-In addition, we will put all the bullets created in the `this.bullets` field so that we can track each bullet created later and check if it collided with any enemy.
+In addition, we will put all the bullets created in the `this.bullets` field so that we can track each bullet created later and check if it collides with any enemy.

 Now let's modify the `attack` method in the `Tower` class by adding a call of the `shoot` method, making sure the tower is active: